Regular procedure

 • Issue civil status certificates for recognised refugees.

-The CGRS has to decide within 6 months after receiving the asylum application from the Immigration Office.[10]
-This may be prolonged by another 9 months where: (a) complex issues of fact and/or law are involved; a large number of persons simultaneously apply for asylum, rendering it very difficult in practice to comply with the 6-month deadline; or (c) the delay is clearly attributed to the failure of the applicant to comply with his or her obligations.[11]
+The CGRS has to decide within 6 months after receiving the asylum application from the Immigration Office.[6]
+This may be prolonged by another 9 months where: (a) complex issues of fact and/or law are involved; a large number of persons simultaneously apply for asylum, rendering it very difficult in practice to comply with the 6-month deadline; or (c) the delay is clearly attributed to the failure of the applicant to comply with their obligations.[7]

 Where needed, the deadline can be prolonged by 3 more months.[8]
 If the deadline is extended, the CGRS should inform the applicant of the reasons and give a timeframe within which the decision should be expected.[9]

 In cases where there is uncertainty about the situation in the country of origin, which is expected to be temporary, the deadline for a decision can reach a maximum of 21 months.
-In such a case, the CGRS should evaluate the situation in the country of origin every 6 months.[14]
-This has not yet been applied in practice.[15]
+In such a case, the CGRS should evaluate the situation in the country of origin every 6 months.[10]

 Prioritised examination and fast-track processing